cgogn/cgogn.github.io/index.md

     return result / nbv;
 }
 ```
+Of course here the type T must be numerical and provide operators += and /.

 Given that all the equivalent neighborhood traversal functions are also defined in 3-dimensional maps, the previous function can be easily generalized to the computation of the average of vertex attribute values over the vertices incident to a n-cell in a n-dimensional map:
 ```c++